bsc-quantic/Tenet.jl/docs/src/manual/design/introduction.md

 In Tenet, the `TensorNetwork` class is in charge of such general represention.
 A [`TensorNetwork`](@ref) is an (hyper-,multi-,open-)graph of [`Tensor`](@ref)s.
 No more, no less.

-But Tensor Networks are commonly used to represent more concrete objects.
+But Tensor Networks are commonly used to represent more concrete objects, and the more we concretize, the more information we need to add.
+Each new functionality or concretization is managed by a new class, with [`TensorNetwork`](@ref) being the most abstract.

+## How Tenet.jl sees Quantum Tensor Networks

+Indeed, Quantum Tensor Networks require two different concretizations.

 On one hand, Tensor Networks can model vector-like and operator-like objects, in such a way that connecting and contracting them is similar to a matrix-vector product.
 This requires a kind of plug in system in which open edges know how to connect with another Tensor Network's open edges.